(865) 999-5988 Text Us Request a Call or Text

 If your podiatrist or orthopedist has begun a conversation about plantar fasciotomy, endoscopic plantar fasciotomy, or any surgical release of the plantar fascia, LDRT is worth a serious conversation first.
 The published literature reports 70–80% pain reduction with LDRT for plantar fasciitis — without an incision, without anesthesia, and without the recovery window that comes with foot surgery.
 For patients looking to avoid plantar fasciitis surgery or who want an alternative to endoscopic plantar fasciotomy, LDRT is the most studied non-surgical option for chronic, refractory cases.

-LDRT addresses the inflammation at the plantar fascia insertion, not the bone spur itself.
-We do not claim to shrink, dissolve, or modify the spur — we treat the inflammatory process that produces the day-to-day pain.
-For the large share of patients whose imaging shows a spur but whose pain pattern is classic plantar fasciitis, the LDRT protocol on this page is the same care we'd recommend for any patient with chronic, refractory plantar fascia inflammation.
+LDRT for heel spur syndrome addresses the inflammation at the plantar fascia insertion, not the bone spur itself.
+We do not claim to shrink, dissolve, or modify the calcaneal spur — we treat the inflammatory process that produces the day-to-day pain.
+For the large share of patients whose imaging shows a heel bone spur but whose pain pattern is classic plantar fasciitis, the LDRT protocol on this page is the same care we'd recommend for any patient with chronic, refractory plantar fascia inflammation.
+The published research on LDRT for heel pain — much of it from Germany — uses the terms "heel spur" and "plantar fasciitis" interchangeably because they describe the same underlying clinical picture.

 Serving Knoxville, TN and East Tennessee